Triple Triad

 The game board of Triple Triad as depicted in Final Fantasy VIII.
 Six cards have already been placed, with three remaining.

 Triple Triad is a digital collectible card game and minigame first included in the 1999 Square-developed role-playing video game Final Fantasy VIII.
-Revolving around collecting and battling cards with images of different in-game monsters, many NPCs within the game world could be challenged to a match, which played out in a diegetic, in-universe manner.
+Revolving around collecting and battling cards with images of different in-game monsters, many NPCs within the game world can be challenged to a match, which plays out in a diegetic, in-universe manner.
 Triple Triad is known as one of the most popular minigames of all time, and was seen by many critics as equally as enjoyable as the game itself, if not more so, gaining a large cult following.
 It was made into a homebrew PlayStation Portable massively multiplayer online game by fans in 2007, and was later included as a minigame in the MMORPG Final Fantasy XIV, where it became a regular fixture.
 In 2015, an official freemium Triple Triad mobile game was released by Square Enix as part of the Final Fantasy Portal.
 It is sometimes played in real life using fan-made physical decks.
 Future games in the Final Fantasy franchise introduced similar minigames, such as Queen's Blood in Final Fantasy VII Rebirth.

 Gameplay

 The player begins by choosing five cards from their collection, then places them on a nine-space grid with some spaces being marked with elements.
 Each card has numbers for each side corresponding to their stats.
 A matching element gives a card a +1 bonus to all stats, while a different element gives the card a -1 penalty.
 The next player places a card of their own, attempting to capture the opponent's card by matching or exceeding their stat on that particular side.
 If the stats are perfectly matched, the captured card will also capture any relevant adjacent cards.

 Captured cards can be retaken, with the game ending after the board is full.
 The player who has flipped the most cards is declared the winner, and gains one or more of the opponent's cards.
 The rules change depending on the game, including hiding enemy cards, disabling the elements, or forcing the player to choose five random cards.

+Quezacotl, a summoned creature known as a GF (Guardian Force), can learn the ability Card Mod, allowing the player to refine unwanted cards into items, including rare treasures, that can assist them in the wider game.